DariusGarcia/calendar-scheduler/README.md

 ## Description

-This web application allows users to take a timed quiz on different web development topics to help them become better developers.
+This web application allows users to add events to their work day calendar.

+- [x] Users can save events to a specific time slot.
+- [x] Users can edit the events which will be saved on every refresh.

 ### Usage

-To use this web app, click the start button to begin the quiz where you will have 30 seconds to answer all questions.
-High scores will be saved so you can view the current high scores.
+To use this web app, enter information in the provided time slots where then you can save them by clicking the save button to the right.

 ### Installation